MicrosoftDocs/cpp-docs/docs/mfc/reference/add-an-idl-method-wizard.md

 - **Return type**

   The data type returned by the method.
 The standard way to return error codes from methods defined in an interface is with a `HRESULT`.
-  Enter the return type according to the type of interface you have in the method, following table describes the interface type and it's return type.
-In dual interface and custom interface the return type must be `HRESULT`, UI dosn't allow you to change this type :
+  Enter the return type according to the type of interface you have in the method, following table describes the interface type and its return type.
+In dual interface and custom interface the return type must be `HRESULT`, UI doesn't allow you to change this type.

   |Interface type|Description|
   |--------------------|-----------------|